-In the Botanic Gardens, students explore scientific terms around the life and origin status of New Zealand biodiversity, before investigating how and drawing conclusions as to why our biodiversity has changed over time.
+In the Botanic Gardens, students investigate how and why New Zealand biodiversity has changed over time.

-|Number of classes:
+|Number of Students||Maximum of 35|

 Native biodiversity, native and introduced species, extinction, habitat, human impact, sustainability.

 At the Botanic Gardens, students explore the meaning of biodiversity and look at a timeline showing New Zealand's extinct, introduced and threatened species.

 They will visit the native forest in the gardens to explore the different ways in which people value our native plants and animals.
 They will play a game to show the consequences of habitat destruction with the opportunity to discover what they can do to prevent the loss of more native plants and animals.

 Students may be able to: